liamoconnor87/VisitGotham/README.md

 [CSS](https://www.w3.org/Style/CSS) - The project uses CSS to style the websites pages.

-[Google Fonts](https://fonts.google.com) - The poject uses this for a font on the website.
+[Google Fonts](https://fonts.google.com) - The project uses this for a font on the website.

-[Fontawesome](https://fontawesome.com) - The project uses this for some icons from this Library to style some of the website.
+[Fontawesome](https://fontawesome.com) - The project uses this for some icons for the website.

 [Git](https://git-scm.com) - The project uses to Git to push the project on to the Github repository.

-[Github](https://github.com) - The project uses Github repository to store the website.
+[GitHub](https://github.com) - The project uses GitHub repository to store the website.

-[Github Pages](https://pages.github.com) - The project uses Github pages to host the website.
+[GitHub Pages](https://pages.github.com) - The project uses GitHub pages to host the website.

 [Gitpod](https://gitpod.io) - The project uses Gitpod IDE to facilitate building the website.